jcb91/IPython-notebook-extensions-wiki/python-markdown.md

 **Caution:** There is no restriction in the expression you can embedd in `{{ }}`.
 Be careful as you might crash your browser if you return too large datasets.

-Also, graphics in markdown will be removed due to the HTML sanitizer.
+Also, images in markdown will be removed due to the HTML sanitizer after a reload.

 ## Installation
 Copy `python-markdown.js` to the `nbextensions` directory of your IPython notebook server.